realXtend/doc/arch_article/avapp.rst

 base level, to allow arbitrary applications to be built.
 However, a generic platform must of course allow the implementation of avatar functionality on the application level.
-Here we describe how it is achieved using the RealXtend Entity-Component-Action model.
+Here we describe how it is achieved using the realXtend Entity-Component-Action model.

 Avatar means two things: 1) The visual appearance and the systems built around it, to for example modify the looks and add attachments